simoncblyth/opticks/notes/issues/CSGFoundry_CreateFromSim_shakedown.rst

 * adopt sn with CSGFoundry::CreateFromSim

-  * WIP: rework CSGImport::importNode for sn.h (not snd.hh)
+  * DONE : rework CSGImport::importNode for sn.h (not snd.hh)

 * compare OLD/NEW again at CSGFoundry level now using sn.h